 City & Guilds launches mobile apps City & Guilds has recently launched a series of mobile phone apps as part of its commitment to enhancing learners’ experiences.
 05 October 2012 / City & Guilds has recently launched a series of mobile phone apps as part of its commitment to enhancing learners’ experiences both in the UK and abroad.
 It is hoped the apps will give learners the freedom to develop their skills whenever and wherever they like.
 In total, three different apps have been developed - SmartCards, A-Z, and QuizCity.

-Ideas for Using iPads for Digital Storytelling By Sam Gliksman The following is the first of a series of excerpts from Gliksman’s book iPad in Education for Dummies.
-The digital aspect of storytelling raises the art to a new level of experience.
 How to use Near Field Communication to engage your foreign students Many of you have probably heard of QR codes and may not have the most positive opinion of them.
 QR codes are a type of two-dimensional barcode that can be read using smartphones that link directly to text, emails, websites or phone numbers.
 The downside is that you need to download special software before you can use them, fiddle around on your phone to get to the right app and the results are all too frequently underwhelming.
 QR codes may have their function, but the reality is that they’re often tricky and frustrating to use.
 So that’s where Near Field Communication (NFC) codes come in.
 100+ Teaching With the iPad Hacks: A Curated Playlist of Quick Start Resources A publisher recently asked me if I knew of a good iPad “Quick Start” Guide for teachers just getting started with using the iPad in the classroom.
 I didn’t, but had to imagine that I could find resources along these lines on the Web.
 As I searched, I found many good web pages, and knew right away that this was a great topic for creating a LessonPaths curated Playlist to share them.
 LessonPaths (formerly known as MentorMob) is an awesome free web tool for easily assembling digital content into an elegantly simple information resource.
 Just click through the Playlist, stop and further explore resources that interest you (clicking on one will open up the Playlist in full screen mode) then click through to the next one when you’re ready.